anoma/geb/geb-cl/README.md

 - [2 api][6228]

 ###### \[in package GEB\]
-The Main GEB model.
-Everything here relates directly to the underlying machinery of GEB, or to abstractions that help extend it.
+The Main `GEB` model.
+Everything here relates directly to the underlying machinery of `GEB`, or to abstractions that help extend it.

 <a id="x-28GEB-3A-40GEB-CONSTRUCTORS-20MGL-PAX-3ASECTION-29"></a>
 ## 1 Constructors

-The API for creating GEB terms.
+The API for creating `GEB` terms.
 All the functions and variables here relate to instantiating a term

 <a id="x-28GEB-3ASO0-20MGL-PAX-3ASYMBOL-MACRO-29"></a>